Floorp-Projects/Floorp/js/src/doc/JITOptimizations/Outcomes.md

 IonMonkey only generates inline caches for element accesses which are either on dense objects (e.g. dense Arrays), or Typed Arrays.

+### NoSimdJitSupport

+Optimization failed because SIMD JIT support was not enabled.

+### SimdTypeNotOptimized

+The type observed as being retrieved from this property access did not match an optimizable type.

 ### HasCommonInliningPath